 The model requires meteorological forcing data (global shortwave radiation (Kdown), air temperature (Ta), relative humidity (RH)), urban geometry (DSMs), and geographic information (latitude, longitude and elevation).
 To determine Tmrt, continuous maps of sky view factors are required.
 Both vegetation and ground cover information can be added to increase the accuracy of the model output.
 Below, a schematic flowchart of SOLWEIG in shown.
 The full manual provides more detail.

 To introduce SOLWEIG and how to run the model within UMEP (Urban Multi-scale Environmental Predictor).

 Help with Abbreviations can be found here.

-- Generation of the different kinds of input data that are needed to run the model
+- Different kinds of input data, that are needed to run the model, will be generated.

 - How to run the model